 Your engine doesn’t reach peak efficiency until it’s had enough time to warm up — typically about 15 minutes.
 If you can take all your short errands and string them together to form one super-errand, your engine will operate more efficiently during the majority of your trip.

 Search terms people used to find this page:

 - 4 7 l i force tune dual exhaust

 - hypermiling tundra pickup

-- how to get better gas mileage on tundra
+- how to get better gas mileage 2006 tundra 4 7 l

 If you’ve ever worked at an auto-repair shop, you know that the guy that fixes transmissions is always busy.
 He’s got more work than just about anyone in the shop, with maybe the lube tech (the guy that changes oil) being the only exception.
 To us, this is a mystery.
 If you use common sense, follow your manufacturer’s suggested maintenance, and avoid scenarios that cause damage, your transmission should last as long as any part on your truck.
 But, like we said, the transmission guy is always busy…here’s why: